 This story will be updated throughout negotiations.

-Here are some of Build Back Better Act provisions Democrats are debating that could benefit women and LGBTQ+ people:
+Here are some of the Build Back Better provisions that could benefit women and LGBTQ+ people:

 More affordable child care and universal pre-kindergarten

 Biden proposes spending about $400 billion to fully pay for preschool for 3- and 4-year-olds and limit child care costs to 7 percent of annual income for families earning up to 250 percent of the state median income.
 To be eligible for child care assistance, parents must be working, looking for work or dealing with a long-term illness.
 Both provisions would be funded for six years.
 This has been trimmed from the original proposal, which would have allotted $450 billion to cover child care on a sliding income scale for more families.

 An extension of the expanded child tax credit

 As part of a coronavirus relief package, Congress expanded the annual child tax credit in 2021 from $2,000 to $3,000 for children ages 6 to 17 and to $3,600 for children under the age of 6.
 It was also tweaked so the benefits were fully available to the poorest parents.
 Biden has proposed leaving the expanded credit in place for families earning up to $150,000 per year for one year.
 It will remain fully available to the lowest-income families indefinitely.